-The department received 9,200 calls for service in 2018.
-Although slightly lower than last year, the call volume continues to remain higher than previous years.
+The department received 9,444 calls for service in 2019.
+A 2.6% increase from last year.
 Calls for service represent all calls received by the communications center that fall within our jurisdiction in which the Livingston Police Department respond, including Fire/EMS and animal related calls.
-Not taking the chief, detective and SRO into account, the average number of calls per officer was 836 calls each in 2018.
+Not counting the chief, assistant chief, detective and SRO, the average number of calls per officer was 859 calls each in 2019.